queuejw/MetroPhoneLauncher/README.md

     🎨 A design closely mimicking the original Windows Phone.

-    🌀 Animations that are as similar as possible to Windows Phone animations.
+    🌀 Animations that are as similar as possible to Windows Phone animations (almost :) ).

     🌈 20 different colors to make your device unique and stylish.